HaotianYu123/HaotianYu123.github.io/pages/about.md

 2. Data Mining project: Use signal data from existing sensors to further mine potential signal data and replace 10% of the sensor cost.
-3. He designed and developed models to identify functional failures and performance issues in low-frequency keys, Bluetooth and door-lock modules and Wi-Fi key connections on Li L9/ L8.
+3. He designed and developed models to identify functional failures and performance issues in the cockpit interface, key connections, Bluetooth and door-lock modules and Wi-Fi key connections on Li L9/ L8.
 The model has reached an accuracy of 95%, and it has been stored on the car end as a DTC (Diagnostic Trouble Code).
 Details of each issue will be sent to the corresponding customer service team and guide them to have the parts replaced;
-4. Designed and implemented various metrics based on self-drive vehicle systems (ADAS), wipers, and phone keys with Bluetooth.
+4. Designed and implemented various metrics based on self-drive vehicle systems (ADAS), wipers, cockpit interfaces, and phone keys with Bluetooth.
 Participated in metrics alert project, when metrics reached an alert number, an alert message will be sent to the responsible engineers and customer service team to catch their attention.
 6. Production Line Issues:
    Addressed Bluetooth calibration and door welding issues on the vehicle assembly line.